Skip to main content

 • graphics

-The game's graphics feature a beautiful, grimy, and industrial art style that creates a mysterious and tense atmosphere.
-Visuals effectively enhance the unsettling mood, with environmental details like leaking water and fires adding immersive, stressful elements to the experience.
+The game's graphics feature a striking, grimy industrial art style that creates a mysterious and tense atmosphere.
+The visuals are beautifully designed, with detailed environmental effects that enhance the immersive and unsettling mood.

-• “The visual style - this game looks beautiful, with an art style reminiscent of Iron Lung.
+• “The visual style is stunning, with an art style reminiscent of Iron Lung.
 Everything looks grimy and industrial, creating an unsettling atmosphere and adding to the tension.”

 • “The world is mysterious and interesting, and the visuals are really good too.”

-• “The moments where something goes wrong (leaking water or fires) offer stressful distractions from the oil drilling, perfectly captured by the art style.”
+• “The moments where something goes wrong, like leaking water or fires, offer stressful distractions from the oil drilling, perfectly captured by the art style.”

 • humor